Make Your Own Vanilla Extract

 1 whole vanilla bean

-- Start with 1 cup of vodka, brandy, or real vanilla extract.
+• Start with 1 cup of vodka, brandy, or real extract.

-- Finely chop 3 or more (depending on strength of flavor desired) vanilla pods; add to bottle.
+• Finely chop 3 or more pods (depending on strength desired); add to bottle.

-- Store the bottle in a cool place; stir or shake occasionally to mix ingredients.
+• Store in a cool place; stir or shake occasionally to mix ingredients.

-- As the contents of the brew bottle are poured out, top it up occasionally with additional liquid (vodka, brandy, or extract) and a bit more corn syrup; about once a year add a couple more finely chopped pods.
+• As the contents are used, top it up occasionally with additional liquid (vodka, brandy, or extract) and a bit more corn syrup; about once a year add a couple more finely chopped pods.

 Tips